datenshicommunity/website-docs/en/beatmap_ranking_criteria.md

 -----------------------

 - **Q: How much time is needed for my requested beatmap to be ranked?**
-- A: Depends on the Beatmap Nominator Team, BAT's needs time to review and sort out Beatmaps before it can be ranked.
+- A: Depends on the Beatmap Nominator Team, BN's needs time to review and sort out Beatmaps before it can be ranked.

 -----------------------